How do I disassemble and store my Ekodome?

 3. Store in a Dry, Indoor Space

-Keep all components in a climate-controlled, covered location.
-Avoid garages or sheds that may expose materials to moisture or extreme temperatures.
+Keep all components in a dry, indoor location.
+Avoid places that may expose materials to moisture and sunlight.

 4. Protect Panels During Storage